-In 1885, Sullivan’s win over Dominick McCaffrey is largely recognized as where the lineal championship began.
+In 1885, Sullivan’s win over Dominick McCaffrey was largely recognized as the place the lineal championship began.

 Even though Sullivan didn’t defend his crown through a four-year period between 1888 and 1892, a defense against undefeated James J. Corbett is in the record books as the maiden official world title fight at the weight.

-Corbett became the first man to defeat the legend that was Sullivan, and in turn, began a reign lasting five years.
+Corbett became the first man to defeat Sullivan’s legend and began a reign lasting five years.
 Competing just twice in that period, Corbett then faced lower-weight ruler Bob Fitzsimmons and lost via KO.

 Defending just once in two and a half years, Fitzsimmons eventually lost his title to James J. Jeffries in 1899.
-The most active champion of his era, Jeffries put the strap on the line eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.
+Jeffries, the most active champion of his era, defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.

 Marvin Hart and Tommy Burns briefly took turns holding the mantle for the next three years until a certain Jack Johnson won the title in 1908.

 Johnson made nine defenses in seven years, including a knockout over Jeffries, who came out of retirement in 1910 for a one-off special event.

 In 1915, Jess Willard ended Johnson’s long spell at the helm in Havana, Cuba.
 Willard took the title back to the USA but made only one defense until running into the immortal Jack Dempsey.